jackieqwxw/VS-Autodock-automate-docking/README.md

 ## VS-Autodock-automate-docking
-This tool will use Autodock to perform automate molecular docking in batch
+This tool will use Autodock to perform automate molecular docking in batch on Linux system.

 # Installation
 Install openbabel on Linux using conda: